rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 print(response.status_code)
 print(response.text)
 ```
-When testing I am seeing similar behavior as the official client and receiving a 304.
-I started messing around with the headers and found if you don't include the `if-none-match` header the server responds with 200 and sends back all of your friends' posts for the day.
+When testing, I see similar behavior as the official client and receive a 304.
+I started messing around with the headers and found if you don't include the `if-none-match` header, the server will respond with 200 and sends back all of your friends' posts for the day.
 I am assuming the `if-none-match` is a way for the client to tell the server it has already downloaded some photos so only send the response if there are more posts the client has not yet downloaded.
-I also noted the fields `bereal-signature`, `authorization`, `bereal-device-id`, and `bereal-timezone` are required and failure to provide proper value in any of these fields results in a 401.
+I also noted the fields `bereal-signature`, `authorization`, `bereal-device-id`, and `bereal-timezone` are required, and failure to provide proper value in any of these fields results in a 401.

-Let's start with the most obvious field `authorization`.
-This is the same token we got from the login step and the client is including this so the server can authenticate/identify which user is making the request. `bereal-device-id` seems to just be a UUID generated randomly that uniquely represents my phone.
+Let's start with the most obvious field `authorization`, the same token we got from the login step.
+The client includes this header so the server can authenticate/identify which user is making the request. `bereal-device-id` seems to just be a UUID generated randomly that uniquely represents my device.
 It is unclear why `bereal-timezone` is being sent.
 The signature seems to be a set of random letters.
-I had no idea what `bereal-signature` could have been so I used a little Chat GPT magic and figured out it was a B64 encoded string.
-I decoded the string and found the following
+I had no idea what `bereal-signature` could have been so I used a little Chat GPT magic and figured out it was a Base 64 encoded string.
+I decoded the string and found the following.
 ![chat GPT conversation]({{ "/images/instagram/chatgpt-magic.png" | absolute_url }})